You are here

 Managing Up/Using Influence

-Influence is a leadership to be learned.
+Influence is a leadership skill to be learned.
 It derives not from a position but from an individual and his/her ability to understand and work within his/her institution.
 This session will discuss various influence models and include a case study about implementing an RCR policy, which demonstrates the use of influence to achieve desired outcomes.

 It has been said that change is the only constant!
 To work in a research administration environment is to work with change.
 Research office leaders are often called on to lead and manage change in their offices and/or in processes.
 This session will examine the steps in managing effective change including: gaining buy in for the need to change, establishing change agents, taking initial steps and then following through and creating new cultures when the change process is complete.